top of page

 3. Adapt existing prosthesis.

-4. Impressions for reconstructive phase.
+4. Obtain impressions for the reconstructive phase.

 Phase IV: Reconstructive Phase